Cuadernin/ModBinomialR/README.md

 # ModBinomialR
-Calculate the value of an American or European put/call at N periods in R.  \
+Calculate the value of an American or European put/call with Volatility at N periods in R.  \
 See the [Python code](https://github.com/Cuadernin/ModeloBinomial)